jwade109/jwade109.github.io/resume.md

 ##### August 2015 to May 2020
 * Concentration in Dynamics, Estimation, and Control; minoring in Computer Science and Math
 * 3.6 GPA; Dean’s List - F15, F16, S17
-* Yearlong hiatus for Cooperative Education and Internship Program (see Inertial Labs)
+* Year-long hiatus for VT Cooperative Education and Internship Program (see [Inertial Labs](resume#inertial-labs-inc---quality-assurance-engineer))

 ### Math, Engineering, and Science Academy at Albemarle High School
 ##### August 2011 to May 2015